Cuban Pork Tenderloin with Black Beans

 - 2 teaspoons dried Mexican oregano

-- 1/2 cup water - or chicken or vegetable broth
+- 1/2 cup chicken broth, or water or vegetable broth

-- 1/4 cup chopped cilantro - plus sprigs for garnish
+- 1/4 cup chopped cilantro, plus sprigs for garnish if desired

-- Lime wedges - for garnish and serving
+- Lime wedges, for garnish and serving if desired

 Instructions